Frequently Asked Questions

 After reviewing family finances and confirming application status and cost with the outside program, scholarships are awarded.

-Tuition Aid is awarded on a sliding scale and will cover anywhere from 10-90% of the program cost.
+Scholarships are awarded on a sliding scale and will cover anywhere from 10-90% of the program cost.

 Is there a maximum household income to qualify for a scholarship?